 SalesLoft has taken important steps to ensure the security of our platform and its supporting infrastructure.
 SalesLoft undergoes a SOC 2 Type 2 examination on an annual basis with a third party audit firm, Schellman & Company LLC.
 The SOC 2 Type 2 report provides an attestation from an independent assessor that our controls are designed, implemented and operating effectively to align with the trust services principles and criteria defined by the AICPA.
 The report is fairly hefty, but it is FULL of great information about our platform and the security controls we employ.

-The European Union’s General Data Protection Regulation (GDPR), the new European Union privacy regulation, took effect on May 25, 2018, and we’ve already made great strides to become compliant.
+The General Data Protection Regulation (GDPR), the new European Union privacy regulation, took effect on May 25, 2018, and SalesLoft is committed to ensuring ongoing compliance with the regulation.
 The GDPR extends the reach of the European Union’s data protection laws and establishes many new requirements for organizations that fall under its scope.
 SalesLoft has already obtained a SOC 2 Type 2 report, are currently in compliance with the EU/US Privacy Shield framework, and are ISO 27001 certified.
 We have released new features to help our customers comply with the regulation, and we have undergone a readiness assessment by an independent third party.
 A report from this assessment is available under NDA.
 Speak to a rep to find out more.

 Even if our offices go dark, you’re still up and running.
 SalesLoft’s products run on world class infrastructure hosted at Amazon data centers running on Amazon Web Service (AWS) technology.
 Amazon data centers provide physical security 24/7, state of the art fire suppression, redundant utilities and biometric devices to ensure that our customers’ data is safe and secure.
 Amazon continually reviews and refines their procedures to comply with the latest security standards.
 Our data and services are housed in the same physically secure AWS facilities as Netflix, Expedia, AirBnB, Comcast and Yelp.
 Amazon maintains security certifications with: